MichaelABryant/bird-identifier/README.md

 The images were split into 39364 training images, 1375 validation images, and 1375 test images.

 I decided to use transfer learning, so I tested several different pre-trained models and assessed them based on accuracy.
 I used early stopping to prevent overfitting.
 The output layer had 275 units with a softmax activation function.
 The best pre-trained model was Inception ResNet V2.
+For this model, I used a sequential model API.

 I then implemented image augmentation, because the model was fitting the training set faster than the validation set.
 An example of this is shown in Figure 2.